 Since the 1980s, rural areas throughout the U.S. have been decimated by globalization, automation, the opioid epidemic, and population decrease related to financialization of our economy (learn what financialization is here).
-These communities have also suffered from divestment from social safety net systems and healthcare, education, and quality jobs.
-A robust rural economy once populated by family famers has been replaced with corporate factory farms, resulting in loss of land and livelihood for farmers across the country, and an ironic reality in which some of the most food insecure counties in the country are rural.
+These communities have also suffered from divestment from social safety net systems and lack of access to healthcare, education, and quality jobs.
+A robust rural economy once populated by family famers has been replaced with corporate factory farms, resulting in loss of land and livelihood for farmers across the country, and an ironic reality in which some of the mostfood insecure counties in the country are rural.